 Today she is sharing her 5 Nutrition Strategies for Improving Recovery after an Injury.
-Take it away Lori…
+Take it away, Lori.

-Thanks for having me back on the blog again Rick.
+Thanks for having me back on the blog again, Rick.
 I read Rick’s blog diligently because my client demographics are mostly baby boomers.
 A lot of my clients have injuries that prevent them from engaging in exercise or even being active in their daily lives.

-Strategy #1: Focus On Mono-Unsaturated Fats
+Strategy 1: Focus On Mono-Unsaturated Fats

-Examples of mono-unsaturated anti-inflammatory fats are Omega 3 essential fatty acids like olive oil, fish oil, avocado, salmon, certain nuts/seeds like walnuts, flax oil, and flax seeds.
+Examples of mono-unsaturated anti-inflammatory fats are Omega 3 essential fatty acids like olive oil, fish oil, avocado, salmon, and certain nuts/seeds like walnuts, flax oil, and flax seeds.
 To keep inflammation in check, clients must consume these foods daily.

-Strategy #2: Add In Strategic Foods Or Supplements
+Strategy 2: Add In Strategic Foods Or Supplements

 - Bromelain: (from pineapple): 1 cup daily OR 500 – 1000mg daily